Master's in Civic Leadership Admissions Checklist

 - TOEFL.
 The Test of English as a Foreign Language (TOEFL) is required for international students.
 (See section titled International Students for more information.)

 - Health Form.
 Each applicant must submit a completed health form signed by a health care provider.
 (To print a copy of the health form, click here).

 - FERPA.
 The Family Educational Rights and Privacy Act affords students certain rights of access to educational records; even if you are independent of your parents, you must submit this form prior to enrollment.
 Click here to download.

-All application items should be submitted to The Nelson and Sue Andrews Institute for Civic Leadership no later than 45 days before classes begin for the term in which the student plans to enroll.
-Classes begin in October.
-Forms should be mailed to: The Nelson and Sue Andrews Institute for Civic Leadership, Lipscomb University, One University Park Drive, Nashville TN 37204-3951.
+All application items should be submitted to The Nelson and Sue Andrews Institute for Civic Leadership no later than July 31, 2017.
+Classes begin on August 11, 2017.
+Forms should be mailed to: Graduate Studies in Civic Leadership, Lipscomb University, One University Park Drive, Nashville TN 37204-3951.